magnusfagerlund/lip/readme.md

 }
 ```
 ###### options
 Adds options to an option field, set field or textfield.
-Every option must be specified as an own node and localnames, keys and colors are placed inside this node.
+Every option must be specified as an own node and localnames and other attributes are placed inside this node.

-If you specify a color, this can't be placed first in the option-node.
+Important!
+Localize rows must be placed first in the node.
+If you place the color or default attribute first, these attributes won't be set.

 Some color-examples: red=255, yellow=65535, blue=16711680, green=32768.

 Example: